All resources

 A resume summary should not be identical for every application.
 If you are applying for analytical roles, the summary should lean more heavily on tools, data, decision-making, and measurable outcomes.
 If the target role is more commercial, client-facing, or operational, the language should reflect those parts of your background instead.

 In English-language applications, the strongest summaries often sound direct and compact.
 They usually do not rely on overly formal language, and they avoid overclaiming.
-Clear role fit beats inflated tone.
+Clear, specific wording is usually stronger than inflated tone.

 FAQ about resume summaries